Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Wolverines have been favored by 20.5 points or more once this season and covered the spread.

-- Michigan is 3-0 against the spread and 3-0 overall in games when it puts up more than 11.3 points.
+- When Michigan puts up more than 11.3 points, it is 3-0 against the spread and 3-0 overall.

-- Michigan is 3-0 against the spread and 3-0 overall when the team totals over 260.7 yards.
+- Michigan is 3-0 against the spread and 3-0 overall when the team amasses more than 260.7 yards.

-- The Wolverines have turned the ball over zero times this season, eight fewer than the Scarlet Knights have forced (8).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.